sgGoel/LearnableLUT/README.md

 >python ./test_TinyLUT.py

 ## Acknowledgments
-Thanks the ACs and the reviewers for their insightful comments, which are very helpful to improve our paper!
+Thanks the ACs and the reviewers for their insightful comments, which are very helpful to improve our paper!<br>
-This work is based on the following works, thank the authors a lot.
+This work is based on the following works, thank the authors a lot.<br>
 [SRLUT](https://github.com/yhjo09/SR-LUT)
 [MULUT](https://github.com/ddlee-cn/MuLUT/tree/main)